bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image016.png){width="4.1015551181102365in" height="1.9817705599300088in"}  -->

-CSS background image.
+<p>CSS background image.</p>

-background-origin property: The background-origin CSS property specifies the positioning area of the background, that is, the posi- tion of the origin of an image specified using the background-image property.
-The syntax of this property is given as:
+<p><b>background-origin</b> property: The background-origin CSS property specifies the
+positioning area of the background, that is, the position of the origin of an image specified using the background-image property.
+The syntax of this property is given as:</p>

 <pre>
 background-origin: border-box &#124; padding-box &#124; content-box &#124; initial